-Job Loss or Hard Times Now verses The Great Depression
+Job Loss or Hard Times Now Verses the Great Depression

-Our neighbor called us last night and we were introduced to another "sign of the times"...this time, close to home where she will be lending a helping hand to family members who have lost their jobs.
+Our neighbor called us last night and we were introduced to another "sign of the times" this time close to home where she will be lending a helping hand to family members who have lost their jobs.

 We have a wonderful neighborly relationship.
 She knows that we watch her house for her while she is at work or on vacation.
 During Hurricane Ike, we looked out for one another and shared what we each had to contribute.
-We helped rake her yard of fallen debris; she loaned us a land line phone and we ate meals together.
+We helped rake her yard of fallen debris, she loaned us a landline phone and we ate meals together.

 It was an uncommon time for more bonding between people who live close to one another but still lead separate lives.
 The time was short that we suffered electricity and telephone outages following the hurricane but it helped forge a stronger relationship between us.
 It is reassuring to know that others care and are willing to share during times of crisis.

 Living here just two years after having moved from our old subdivision about 3 miles away where we lived for 28 years, we feel fortunate to have met some friendly and helpful new neighbors.

 Obviously hopeful that the job market is better here in Houston than where they have been living, they have been invited to live with our neighbor until their situation improves.
 They will not have to live in their car or join the ranks of those living in tent cities that are springing up in other parts of the country where people have no better options.

 The Great Depression

 My mother and I were talking about this situation at the kitchen table this morning.
-My mother was born in 1925 and when the Great Depression came along and the Stock Market crashed in 1929, she was a little tyke.
+My mother was born in 1925 and when the Great Depression came along and the Stock Market crashed in 1929 she was a little tyke.

-Growing up in the City of Milwaukee, she remembered the fact of it being commonplace that many generations lived under the same roof.
+Growing up in the City of Milwaukee she remembered the fact of it being commonplace that many generations lived under the same roof.
 In fact extended families were the norm back then.
 Parents and children typically shared housing with grandparents and sometimes aunts, uncles or cousins.
 In my mother's case her widowed maternal grandfather lived with them full time until his death.

 1925 Street Scene Photo of My Mother in a Baby Carriage